neoforged/Documentation/docs/datamaps/index.md

 ```

 ## Advanced data maps
-Advanced data maps are data maps which have added functionality.
+Advanced data maps are data maps which have additional functionality.
 Namely, the ability of merging values and selectively removing them, through a remover.
 Implementing some form of merging and removers is highly recommended for data maps whose values are collection-likes (like `Map`s or `List`s).

 `AdvancedDataMapType` have one more generic besides `T` and `R`: `VR extends DataMapValueRemover<R, T>`.
 This additional generic allows you to datagen remove objects with increased type safety.